qiujunzhang03-7/GR5293-peft-medical-vqa/docs/REPORT.md

 > *reply with just 'yes' or 'no'.
 For other questions, give a short*
 > *factual answer (a few words).*

-We deliberately avoided chain-of-thought style prompts.
+We didn't use chain-of-thought style prompts.
 CoT helps large models (≥7B) but, in informal pilot runs, **hurts Qwen2-VL-2B's accuracy on VQA-RAD by ~5 percentage points** because the 2B model is too small to reason multi-step and the longer outputs hurt Exact Match scoring.
-The exact prompt template is the **single source of truth** that Members 2 and 3 must use when training, ensuring byte-identical formatting between baseline and PEFT runs.
+The exact prompt template is used in both baseline and fine-tuning to keep formatting consistent.

 ### 2.4 Evaluation metrics